Is John Still Alive Today? – John 21:22 Examined

 When I began researching John’s possible modern-day existence, I didn’t have a strong opinion or much knowledge about this topic.
 But after digging through all the material I could find, I have to say that I don’t think John is still alive today.

 To me, the language of John 21 does not sound literal.
 On the contrary, it sounds more like an exaggerated statement designed to make a point.
 I also find the traditions about John’s death very compelling.
-During my research, I could not find credible stories about people running into John after the year 100 CE.
+During my research, I could not find credible stories about people running into John after the year 100 AD.
 The only example I could find came from Joseph Smith (D&C 128:20) and random people in internet comment sections.
 I understand some people view Smith as a reliable source.
 But for me, his claims are questionable at best.
 Consequently, I have no reason to doubt the traditional view.

 Further Reading